Jabestrada/CommandCenter/README.md

    * DirectoryCopyContentsCommand
    * DirectoryDeleteCommand
    * DirectoryDeleteContentOnlyCommand
+7. ConditionalPauseCommand: suspends the command chain while displaying a modal message box with customizable lines of text for the user (useful for manual interventions in the middle of the command chain).
+User can then opt to continue or cancel execution, the latter of which will trigger the undo/rollback process.
 <!--
 A rundown of the assemblies/projects in this repo is as follows:
 - CommandCenter.Infrastructure contains the building blocks of the framework and is responsible for configuration, orchestration and command definition/creation.
 At the heart of this project is the BaseCommand type from which all commands should inherit from.
 Therefore, any application that wishes to define new Command types should add a reference to this assembly.